|Jet in Carina WFC3 IR [Courtesy NASA]

 It is widely believed that modern society is in sharp decline.
-Among the ills cited are skyrocketing rates of crime, divorce, teenage sex, teenage births and drug abuse; war (especially in the 20th century); and a general decline in personal morality and religiosity.
-There is also concern that modern science and technology is leading to a widening of the gap in living conditions and educational opportunities between prosperous first-world nations and impoverished third-world nations -- indeed, this is a concern raised by both secular writers on the left and fundamentalist writers on the right.
+Among the ills cited are skyrocketing rates of crime, divorce, teenage sex, teenage births and drug abuse; war; and a general decline in personal morality and religiosity.
+There is also concern that modern science and technology is leading to a widening of the gap in living conditions and educational opportunities between prosperous first-world nations and impoverished third-world nations.
+Such concerns are raised by both the secular left and the religious right right.

 Religious fundamentalists frequently pin the blame on modern science in general, and on evolution in particular.
 For instance, at the Creation Museum in Petersburg, Kentucky (a suburb of Cincinnati, Ohio), one display, warning of the consequences of a scientific worldview, features photos of a nuclear explosion, a collection of skulls from the Holocaust, and what may be a photo of a woman undergoing an abortion.
 Another exhibit in the museum, named "Graffiti Alley," displays news clips about birth control, abortion, divorce, mass murder, stem cells and war.
 For additional details, see Decline-blame.

 Not to be out-done, numerous secular writers blame religion.
 Christopher Hitchens declares that religion is "violent, irrational, intolerant, allied to racism, tribalism, and bigotry, invested in ignorance and hostile to free inquiry, contemptuous of women and coercive toward children" [Hitchens2007, pg.
 56].
-These writers also note the numerous wars in Europe and elsewhere that have been fought in the name of religion.
+These writers highlight, among other things, the numerous wars fought in Europe and elsewhere in the name of religion.
 For additional details, see

 Atheists and Decline-blame.